gallicchio/learnSDR/docs/lesson10.md

-# Lesson 10 --- Tx from PlutoSDR, Rx on RTL-SDR
+# Lesson 10 --- TX from PlutoSDR, RX on RTL-SDR

 In the previous lessons, we used the PlutoSDR as both a transmitter and a receiver.
 Now we will use the PlutoSDR to transmit signals and the RTL-SDR to receive them.
 Each of these devices has an internal clock, but the clocks are not perfect and they will not be synchronized between the two devices.
 This means that when one "thinks" it is outputting a pure sine wave at 915 MHz, it may actually produce a wave at 915.001 MHz or 914.9994 MHz or some other slightly shifted frequency.
 The same goes for the receiver clock which is used to generate the local oscillator that beats with the incoming signal to generate the difference-frequency signal that actually carries the modulation sent by the PlutoSDR.
 Furthermore, each clock may drift over time, as the device's temperature changes.
 As we develop this lesson, we should bear in mind that differences between the clocks may introduce unanticipated effects.